Salvage-Ex/Salvage-old2/doc/tor.md

 a random port.
 See [Tor Project FAQ:TBBSocksPort](https://www.torproject.org/docs/faq.html.en#TBBSocksPort) for how to properly configure Tor.

-### Run Galilel behind a Tor proxy
+### Run Salvage behind a Tor proxy

-The first step is running Galilel behind a Tor proxy.
+The first step is running Salvage behind a Tor proxy.
 This will already make all outgoing connections be anonymized, but more is possible.

 ```